-DTCC's capacity management oversight is provided through the Testing Center of Excellence (TCoE) and Capacity Planning functions.
-The teams provide a governance structure to ensure the requirements of ordinary course business are met, and for mitigating events that may arise as a result of extreme market events.
+DTCC's capacity management oversight is provided through the Enterprise Testing Engineering Performance ("ETE") and Capacity Planning functions.
+These teams provide a governance structure to ensure the requirements of ordinary course business are met, and for mitigating events that may arise as a result of extreme market events.
 With respect to certain systems that are designated as "SCI systems", DTC must comply with the requirements of Regulation Systems Compliance and Integrity ("Reg SCI"), including certain system capacity testing.

-The TCoE is responsible for Performance Testing and Reg SCI capacity stress testing.
+The ETE is responsible for Performance Testing and Reg SCI capacity stress testing.
 Among the area's responsibilities are:

-- performance testing that happens in the QA test environments at the request of the Business; - capacity stress testing in test environments for SCI systems only; - reporting defects and recommendations discovered during Performance Testing and Reg SCI capacity stress testing; and - reviewing and recommending tools to analyze application and system performance in the QA Environment.
+- performance testing that happens in the QA test environments at the request of the business; - capacity stress testing in test environments for SCI systems only; - reporting defects and recommendations discovered during Performance Testing and Reg SCI capacity stress testing; and - reviewing and recommending tools to analyze application and system performance in the QA Environment.

-The TCoE performs capacity stress tests periodically to demonstrate that the processing of SCI systems meets or exceeds the applicable business line's extreme market condition requirement.
+The ETE performs capacity stress tests periodically to demonstrate that the processing of SCI systems meets or exceeds the applicable business line's extreme market condition requirement.